Requirements

 - Multichannel

-Applying color to images that do not contain elevation data
+Applying colour to images that do not contain elevation data

-Color maps will only work correctly if the image was converted from a DEM by Geographic Imager (or using a similar software).
-If an image is generated from a DEM by some method that is unknown to Geographic Imager, there is no guarantee that color maps will work correctly.
-For example, an image that may use white (which is often the highest value) to represent low value areas, Geographic Imager and Adobe Photoshop will incorrectly apply color corresponding to the highest value to such areas.
+Colour maps will only work correctly if the image was converted from a DEM by Geographic Imager (or using a similar software).
+If an image is generated from a DEM by some method that is unknown to Geographic Imager, there is no guarantee that colour maps will work correctly.
+For example, if an image uses white (commonly the highest value) to represent low-value areas, Geographic Imager and Adobe Photoshop will incorrectly apply colour corresponding to the highest value to those areas.
 To prevent this from happening, use images converted by Geographic Imager.

-Default color maps are stored in ColorMappings.xml in the following folder:
+Default colour maps are stored in ColorMappings.xml in the following folder:

 Windows: C:\Program Files\Avenza\Geographic Imager\Color Mappings

-Custom color maps are stored in CustomColorMappings.xml in the following folder:
+Custom colour maps are stored in CustomColorMappings.xml in the following folder:

 Windows: C:\ProgramData\Avenza\Geographic Imager